-- tidal wetlands and shores, - non-tidal wetlands contiguous to tidal wetlands or perennial streams - natural stream channels (ephemeral, intermittent and perennial) - man-made open stream channels - a minimum 100 foot buffer adjacent to these water bodies - steep slopes greater than or equal to 25 percent contiguous to the 100 foot buffer - contiguous steep slopes greater than or equal to 15 percent in the Potomac Palisades area of the County from Chain Bridge to the County boundary (as well as other such areas as may be designated by the County Board under § 61-5.B.1.e).
+- Tidal wetlands and shores, - Non-tidal wetlands connected by surface flow and contiguous to tidal wetlands or water bodies with perennial flow - Natural stream channels (ephemeral, intermittent and perennial) - Man-made open stream channels - A minimum 100-foot buffer adjacent to these water bodies - Steep slopes greater than or equal to 25 percent contiguous to the 100-foot buffer - Contiguous steep slopes greater than or equal to 15 percent in the Potomac Palisades area of the County from Chain Bridge to the County boundary (as well as other such areas as may be designated by the County Board under § 61-5.B.1.e).

-The County's adopted Chesapeake Bay Preservation Areas Map (January 2018), serves as a guide to the general location of RPAs so that property owners can determine if an RPA exists on a given property.
+The County's adopted Chesapeake Bay Preservation Areas Map (January 2018), serves as a guide to areas presumed to be RPAs so that property owners can determine if an RPA exists on a given property.